Maria Pappas: Political career

 Pappas chose to run for one of ten positions elected at large from the City of Chicago.
 She received the first spot on the ballot and won.
 While a member of the Cook County Board, she had a political rivalry with then Board President Richard Phelan.
 She ran for the Democratic nomination to succeed Phelan as Board President in 1994.
 She lost to fellow board member John Stroger in a three-way race that also included County Clerk Aurelia Pucinski.

 In 1998, she was elected Cook County Treasurer.
 In her first year, she tripled the amount of interest earned by the Treasurer's office and uncovered a scam run by her predecessor Edward J. Rosewell.
 Rosewell resigned as Treasurer after being convicted for his role in a ghost payroll scheme.
 She has been re-elected six times: 2002, 2006, 2010, 2014, 2018 and 2022.
 As Treasurer, she was the chief proponent of the Cook County Debt Disclosure Ordinance, passed in 2009, which requires taxing districts to publicly report their finances, including pension debt.

 She ran for United States Senate in 2004, losing the Democratic nomination to Barack Obama.
 She explored a run for Mayor of Chicago in 2011, but chose not to run.

 After Rahm Emanuel announced he would not seek reelection, Pappas considered running for Mayor of Chicago in 2019, but ultimately did not run.

 2027 Chicago mayoral campaign

-In November 2025, Pappas announced her candidacy for mayor of Chicago, challenging incumbent Mayor Brandon Johnson.
+In November 2025, Pappas announced her intent to run for mayor of Chicago, challenging incumbent Mayor Brandon Johnson.
+She will formally announce her candidacy after the November 2026 elections, in which she is running for re-election as country treasurer.